muritane/coordination-architecture/excecutional_literacies.md

 - **Modeling** exists only because raw data is not executable.
 - **Action** is the reason sensing and modeling exist at all.

-Remove the pressure to act, and sensing and modeling collapse into optional interpretation
+Absent pressure to act,
+sensing and modeling collapse into optional interpretation
 and lose any obligation to preserve executional validity.

 Models are not upstream beliefs.